 Author Contributions: All Authors contributed equally in terms of data curation, writing, and editing.
-M.L., A.G., F.S., U.d.G., A.K., H.I.U., C.D.O., I.A.: conceptualization; M.L., A.G., F.S., U.d.G., A.K., H.I.U., C.D.O., I.A.: Supervision and Project Administration; V.G., O.M., E.R., M.P., L.C., M.L., A.G., F.S., U.d.G., A.K., H.I.U., C.D.O., I.A.: Writing-Original Draft Preparation and Writing-Review & Editing, All authors have read and agreed to the published version of the manu-578 579 script.
-580 Funding: This review paper has not received any funding.
-581 Institutional Review Board Statement: Not applicable, review paper.
-Informed Consent Statement: Not applicable, review paper.
-582 Data Availability Statement: Data and information are available on request to the authors.
-583 Acknowledgments: Authors would like to thank the University "G. d'Annunzio" for the support 584 585 in the literature survey.
+M.L., A.G., F.S., U.d.G., A.K., H.I.U., C.D., and I.A.: conceptualization; M.L., A.G., F.S., U.d.G., A.K., H.I.U., C.D., and I.A.: supervision and project administration; V.G., O.M., E.R., M.P., L.C., M.L., A.G., F.S., U.d.G., A.K., H.I.U., C.D., and I.A.: writing-original draft preparation and writing-review and editing.
+All authors have read and agreed to the published version of the manuscript.

+Funding: This review paper has not received any funding.

+Institutional Review Board Statement: Not applicable.

+Informed Consent Statement: Not applicable.

+Data Availability Statement: Data and information are available on request to the authors.

+Acknowledgments: Authors would like to thank the University "G. d'Annunzio" for the support in the literature survey.